puyepuye/lab2-branching-and-merging/README.md

 ### TASK 3 Additional Note

 When making a pull request, there may potentially be merge conflicts to resolve, as we saw in the previous task.
-GitHub as additional information about how its interface helps facilitate resolving such
+GitHub as  information about how its interface helps facilitate resolving such
 conflicts:

 https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github